microsoft/FeatureManagement-Python/README.md

-# Feature Management client library for Python
+# Microsoft Feature Management for Python

 Feature Management is a library for enabling/disabling features at runtime.
 Developers can use feature flags in simple use cases like conditional statement to more advanced scenarios like conditionally adding routes.

 ## Getting started

+### Prerequisites

+* Python 3.7 or later is required to use this package.

 ### Install the package